muziejus/javascripting-english-major/14-events-popups.md

 First, any variable you define globally (not inside a function, for our purposes) in JavaScript is available in the JavaScript console.
-For example, if you look at the [“Could Be” project for the end of Chapter 14](/examples/couldbe14.html), and you open the console on that page, you can
+For example, if you look at the [“Could Be” Project for the end of Chapter 14](/examples/could-be14.html), and you open the console on that page, you can
    type:

 ```javascript